 - Drink plenty of water, but avoid heavy meals, alcohol, and caffeine.

-Melatonin, a hormone supplement sold at health food stores, may help decrease jet lag.
+Melatonin, a hormone supplement, may help decrease jet lag.
 If you will be in flight during the bedtime of your destination, take some melatonin (3 to 5 milligrams) during that time and try to sleep.
 Then try taking melatonin several hours before bedtime for several days once you arrive.

 When you arrive: